LoPan455/lets-do-this-app/README.md

 Let's Do This is a MEAN stack (MongoDB, Express.js, Angular.js and Node.js) application.

 When we plan road trips, potlucks and dinner parties, the first thing people ask is often, _"What can I bring?"_.
-Let's Do This solves this problem by giving people an easy to way to plan events, invite friends and publish a list of things people can bring.
+"Let's Do This" solves this problem by giving people an easy to way to plan events, invite friends and publish a list of things people can bring.
 It also offers a way to quickly see who is bringing what.

 The project is live on Heroku at (https://lets-do-this.herokuapp.com/)